knokko/vk-boiler/docs/methods.md

 on the given `MemoryStack`.
 This is for instance useful for populating `ppEnabledLayerNames`.

+### Color packing
+The `ColorPacker` class provides a `rgb` and `argb` method that can be used to pack 8-bit red, green, blue, and alpha components into a (32-bit) `int`.
+It also provides methods to extract the red, green, blue, and alpha components from the `int`s that it has produced.

 ### pNext chains
 You can use `NextChain.findAddress(pNext, sType)` to find the memory address of the struct with the given `sType` in the